CodeJP97/QHT-2022-WoQ/README.md

-# Team X at the Qiskit Hackathon at World of Quantum
+# Team JCKCJ at the Qiskit Hackathon at World of Quantum

 Initial